preloader

 1

 Klub Wysokogórski w Zakopanem, located at ul.
-Droga na Wierch 4, 34-500 Zakopane, NIP: 7361470825, REGON: 001062701, is the Administrator of personal data of the participants of the Event, i.e., the organizer.
+Droga na Wierch 4, 34-500 Zakopane, NIP: 7361470825, REGON: 001062701, is the Administrator of personal data of the participants of the Event, i.e., the Organizer.

 2

-Providing personal data by the participant during registration, as referred to in § 7(2) of these Regulations, as well as other personal data based on the Regulations, is voluntary but necessary for the registration of the participant, the participation of the participant in the competition.
-Failure to provide this data will prevent the registration of the participant as a competitor and, consequently, will prevent the participant from participating in the Festival, classifying the participant, and awarding any prizes.
+Providing personal data by the participant during registration, as referred to in § 7 (2) of this Regulation, as well as other personal data required by the Regulation, is voluntary but necessary for registering the participant and enabling their participation in the event.
+Failure to provide these data will prevent the participant from registering as a competitor, participating in the Festival, being classified, or receiving any potential awards.

 3